-- GNOME Shell has been rebased to version 3.28.
+- GNOME Shell is distributed with version 3.28.

 - The GNOME session and the GNOME Display Manager use Wayland as their default display server.
 The X.Org server, which is the default display server in RHEL 7, is available as well.

 - The Anaconda installer can utilize LUKS2 disk encryption, and install the system on NVDIMM devices.

 - The new Composer tool enables users to create customized system images in a variety of formats, including images prepared for deployment on clouds of various providers.
 Composer is available as a Technology Preview.

 - Installation from a DVD using Hardware Management Console (HMC) and Support Element (SE) on IBM Z.